 Quinoa is one of the BEST plant-based proteins for vegetarians and vegans.
-In this episode of our podcast, we discuss what quinoa is, how to cook with it, and share a few recipes we’re eager to try.
+In this episode of our podcast, we discuss what quinoa is,

 You can listen to the podcast here or scroll down for a quick summary of what we discuss along with any resources we mention.